Nashville-Public-Library/bedework-docs/docs/add-events/topical-areas.md

 - _Do not_ use for:

   - Jobs Lab
-  - Studio NPL Maker programs.
+  - Studio Nashville Public Library Maker programs.
   - Gaming events like--Wii, XBox, etc.
   - Programs that involve some technology, but where technology is not the central point of the program.